 If you intend to explore the whole place, then be ready to be surprised and amazed because there are just so many places in Palm Beach you can go to.
 First, you can head to the north side of the beach to find the famous Barrenjoey Lighthouse and the lightkeeper’s cottages in Barrenjoey Head.
 And go for another 800 meters to the top to see the Ku-ring-gai Chase National Park, Broken Bay, and the Central Coast.
 Simply by walking on the beach you can discover some surprises.
 The beach connects four reserves including Hordern Park, Wiltshire Park, McKay Reserve, and Dark Gully Park.
 Along the way, you might even have the chance to spot some native Australian animals and plants.
 You can even go further to the south of Sydney to the 100-kilometer-away Royal National Park

 If you don’t have a paddle board, you can rent one from the local store on the north side of Currumbin Creek.
+Other than paddle boarding in Palm Beach, there are other places to go and things you can do.
 The Basin is a popular spot for camping which offers a sheltered swimming lagoon and barbecue facilities and picnic tables.
 If you want things to be more exciting, surfing would be a great option.
-You can find group and private lessons of surfing at Manly Surf School at the southern corner of Palm Beach.
-Humpback whales are frequent visitors of Australia’s east coast.
-There’s a whale watching cruise for you to see these amazing creatures during their migration.
+You can find groups and private lessons surfing at Manly Surf School at the southern corner of Palm Beach.
+Humpback whales are frequent visitors to Australia’s east coast.
+There’s a whale-watching cruise for you to see these amazing creatures during their migration.
 The right time for seeing them would be May to November.

 So if you are into paddle boarding Palm Beach is there to offer you a wonderful day on your stand up paddle board.
 Also, it’s got other wonderful things going on like the tempting local restaurants and beautiful views.
 Come to Palm Beach and you will know why people like this place so much.
 It’s all for good reasons.